terraref/documentation/hyperspectral_data.md

 ### Notes

 * Units of exposure are vague.
 Exposure is similar to a photon counter modulated by the spectral response function (SRF) of the sensor.
-The units are denoted [xps] and range from [0..2^16-1] = [0..65535].
+The units are called "counts" and denoted [cnt] and range from [0..2^16-1] = [0..65535].
 * add QAQC tests for sensitivity and saturation in each band
 * cross validate with other sensors with know spectral response functions.
-* NB: Three required inputs (xps_wht, rfl_wht, flx_dwn) are not ready to use.
+* NB: Four required inputs (xps_wht, xps_drk, rfl_wht, flx_dwn) are not ready to use.
 Their location, units, and/or sampling intervals are unknown.
 Only xps_img is ready.
 Please tell me how to get the other three in the notes below. (@LTBen, @markus-radermacher-lemnatec)

 ## Hyperspectral Data Formats